CheeziCrew/Swissgit/.github/README.md

   cleanup [-a] [-d] [folder]
                         Clean untracked files.
 Use -a to clean all, -d to drop local changes, and [folder] to specify a folder. clone <org> <team> <github_token> [target_dir]
-                        Clone a team's repositories with SSH.
+                        Clone a teams repositories with SSH.
 Requires a personal access token. commit <commit_message> [branchname]
                         Create and push a commit on the current branch or a new one.
 Without a PR pullrequest [-a] <branchname> <commit_message> [PR_body]